-The IRAF account, i.e., what one gets when one logs into the system as "iraf", is the account used by the IRAF site manager to work on the IRAF system.
+The IRAF account, i.e., what one gets when one logs into UNIX as "iraf", is the account used by the IRAF site manager to work on the IRAF system.
 Anyone who uses this account is in effect a site manager, since they have permission to modify, delete, or rebuild any part of IRAF.
 For these and other reasons (e.g., concurrency problems) it is recommended that all routine use of IRAF be performed from other accounts (user accounts).

 If the system has been installed according to the instructions given in the installation guide the login directory for the IRAF account will be iraf/local.
-This directory contains both a .login file defining the environment for the IRAF account, and a number of other "dot" files used to setup a sample OpenWindows screen of the type that an IRAF user will want, i.e., with the IRAF graphics and image display windows.
+This directory contains both a .login file defining the environment for the IRAF account, and a number of other "dot" files used to setup the IRAF system manager's working environment.

 Most site managers will probably want to customize these files according to their personal preferences.
-In doing this please use caution to avoid losing environment definitions, etc., which are essential to the correct operation of IRAF, including IRAF software development.
+In doing this please use caution to avoid losing environment definitions, etc., which are essential to the correct operation of IRAF, including IRAF software development and maintainence.

 The default login.cl file supplied in the IRAF login directory uses machine independent pathnames and should work as-is (no need to do a mkiraf - in fact mkiraf has safeguards against inadvertent use within the IRAF directories and may not work in iraf/local).
 It may be necessary to edit the .login file to modify the way the environment variable IRAFARCH is defined.
-This variable, required for software development but optional for merely using IRAF, must be set to the name of the desired machine architecture, e.g., ssun for Solaris.
-If it is set to the name of an architecture for which there are no binaries, e.g., generic, the CL may not run, so be careful.
+This variable, required for software development but optional for merely using IRAF, must be set to the name of the desired machine architecture, e.g., sparc, vax, rs6000, ddec, etc. If it is set to the name of an architecture for which there are no binaries, e.g., generic, the CL may not run, so be careful.
 The alias setarch, defined in the iraf account .login, is convenient for setting the desired architecture for IRAF execution and software development.